 The Rev. James Thibodeaux, Chaplain

 Br.
-Alan Spurgeon, OSF - Alan resides in Ravensdale, WA. and is active within his parish, St. George - Maple Valley (Eucharistic Visitor, Eucharistic Minister, Worship Leader).
+Alan Spurgeon, OSF - Alan resides in Ravensdale, WA, and is active within his parish, St. George: Maple Valley (Eucharistic Visitor, Eucharistic Minister, Worship Leader).
 Current external ministries include working with the elderly and assisting the homeless.

 Br.
-Rayburn Barton, OSF - Rayburn is a member at All Saint's-Hilton Head Island, South Carolina where he is constructing a new spirit garden.
-Dr. Barton is currently Professor of Political Science at the University of South Carolina-Beaufort where he teaches courses in American National Government and Current Issues in American Politics.
+Rayburn Barton, OSF - Rayburn is a member at All Saint's: Hilton Head Island, South Carolina, where he is constructing a new spirit garden.
+Dr. Barton is currently Professor of Political Science at the University of South Carolina, Beaufort, where he teaches courses in American National Government and Current Issues in American Politics.

 Br.
 Michael Melendez, OSF - Michael serves as a deacon at the Cathedral of St Paul in Boston, MA.
 He is also a professor and Director of the M.S.W.
 Program at Simmons College School of Social Work.
 His ministries include work with the homeless, provision of pro bono clinical services to those in need, home/hospital visiting with communion, co-leading a parents group.
 Michael's clinical expertise is addictions, child maltreatment and trauma.
 He is in the process of developing ecumenical religious outreach services to those in residential treatment programs.

 Br.
 Kipp Trembley, OSF - Kipp lives in Bremerton, WA, and attends St. Pauls Episcopal Church.
 Kipp is serving in the parish counseling center, providing pro-bono counseling services for people in the community.
 Currently a psychotherapist in private practice, with a psycho-spiritual orientation, Kipp is in the dissertation stage of a transpersonal psychology PhD program at Sofia University (prev.
 "ITP").
 This work involves advocacy, life skills and parenting education, psychotherapy, counseling, crisis management, and assistance with access to resources.

-The Right Reverend Philip M. Duncan - Bishop, Diocese of the Central Gulf Coast
+The Rt.
+Rev. Philip M. Duncan - Bishop, Diocese of the Central Gulf Coast

 Laura Vanderpool - Public Relations Specialist, Seattle, Washington

-The Reverend Robert Wright - London, England
+The Rev. Robert Wright - London, England

-The Reverend J. R. Lander - Vicar; St Columba Episcopal, Diocese of Olympia
+The Rev. J. R. Lander - St. Columba Episcopal Church, Diocese of Olympia